 In addition, you and your suppliers can use invoicing tools to send and keep track of invoice statuses.

-1. Send remittance advice promptly
+- Send remittance advice promptly

-3. Confirm receipt of remittance advice with the other party
+- Confirm receipt of remittance advice with the other party

 There are possibilities of errors like incorrect information or insufficient funds that also cause a transfer to fail.
 If you are expecting the payment, it is best to double-check if you actually received the money before continuing to the next process.

-2. Compare remittance advice with records
+- Compare remittance advice with records

 Ensure that discounts are agreed upon and that all the number in the remittance advice matches the invoices and records.
-Contact the sender as soon as possible if you find any discrepancies.
+Contact the payer as soon as possible if you find any discrepancies.
 This can reduce future hassle.